Chrysler Pacifica (minivan): AWD version

 The AWD option was made available in June 2020 for 2020 Touring-L models equipped with the AWD Launch Edition package.
-The Pacifica is currently the only minivan in the North American market to feature a traditional AWD system as the fourth-generation Toyota Sienna has switched to the E-four system with the rear wheels driven electrically.
+The Pacifica is the only minivan in the North American market to feature a traditional AWD system as the fourth-generation Toyota Sienna has switched to the E-four system with the rear wheels driven electrically.

 Chrysler Voyager

 Starting with the 2020 model year, the low-end "L" and "LX" models have been separated from the Pacifica nameplate and are now sold under the Voyager nameplate in the United States.
 This marked the return of the Voyager nameplate to the Chrysler model lineup, in which it was last used in 2016, and the North American market, in which it was last used in 2003 in the U.S. and 2007 in Mexico.
 In addition to the L and LX trim levels, an "LXi" model is available to fleet customers.

 In the 2021 model year, Canadian sales of the model started under the Chrysler Grand Caravan nameplate with trim level designations carried over from the outgoing Dodge Grand Caravan (as opposed to the former base Pacifica) and no equivalent to the LXi model.
 This marked the return of the "Chrysler Grand Caravan" nameplate which was last used in 2007, primarily in South American markets.

 The Voyager was restricted in the United States to fleet buyers for the 2022 model year.
 It continues the pre-facelift design and includes a long list of features and equipment with only two options: (1) the "SafetyTec Group" (Advanced Brake Assist, Pedestrian Emergency Braking, Full-Speed Forward Collision Warning Plus, Uconnect 5 NAV with 10.1-inch Display, ParkSense Rear Park Assist System with Stop, and Blind Spot Monitoring with Rear Cross-Path Detection System) and (2) the "Fleet Security Group" (Two additional key fobs and SiriusXM Guardian trial).

+The Voyager made its return to retail sale for the 2025 model year, while still retaining the pre-facelift styling of the Pacifica.